Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Nutritional Benefits of Cod Liver Oil

-Other than breast milk, cod liver oil is the only omega-3 source that also contains significant amounts of vitamin A and D — although the vitamin A and D levels in modern cod liver oils is typically significantly reduced due to the necessary purification of the oil.*
+Compared to other omega-3 sources, raw cod liver oil contains significant amounts of vitamin A and D. However, the vitamin A and D levels in modern cod liver oils is typically significantly reduced due to the necessary purification of the oil.*

 COD LIVER OIL PROS